Current as of August 2014 | Download print version (in PDF)

 Private schools may be an exception.
-The Law to Promote Private Education provides that the remaining assets will be disposed of according to related laws or regulations, which have not been issued yet [Art.
-59].
+The Law to Promote Private Education provides that the remaining assets will be disposed of according to related laws or regulations, which have not been issued yet (Article 59).
 It is possible that the rules will allow founders to recover the property they contributed, but only to the extent of its original value.

-An NPO must limit its activities to those set forth in its constitution or statutes [Regulations on the Registration and Administration of Social Associations, Arts.
-29, 33; Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions, Arts.
-21, 25; Regulations on the Administration of Foundations, Arts 27, 42].
+An NPO must limit its activities to those set forth in its constitution or statutes (Regulations on the Registration and Administration of Social Associations Articles 29 and 33; Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions Articles 21 and 25; Regulations on the Administration of Foundations Articles 27 and 42).

 Different types of NPOs are able to qualify as legal persons, provided that they follow the appropriate registration procedures.
 As such, all NPOs have the power to engage in activities of legal persons, except to the extent that the law provides otherwise.